How Do You Prevent Coffee Grounds From Escaping Through The Filter Of A French Press?

 One of the most important factors in preventing coffee grounds from escaping through the filter is using the right grind size.
 If your coffee grounds are too fine, they are more likely to seep through the filter.
 Opt for a coarser grind that is more suited to French press brewing.
 Having trouble determining the right grind size?
 Here’s a handy guide:

-See also Can You Make Espresso With A French Press?
+See also What Is A French Press?

 Grind Size Texture Brewing Method